HGGM-LIM/jclustering/README.md

 file `commons-math3-3.0/commons-math3-3.0.jar` to the `plugins/jars` folder of your ImageJ installation.

+The minimum ImageJ version needed for jClustering to run is 1.47a.
+Minimum Java version is JRE 6.

 # How to use jClustering
 Once jClustering has been installed, you can access it via the `Plugins -> jclustering -> JClustering` menu on ImageJ.
 If no images are open and it is